๐Ÿ”’Network Security and Forensics

 Certified Information Systems Auditor (CISA)

-• IT audit specialization—focuses on assessing information systems, controls, and risk management practices
+• IT audit specialization focused on assessing information systems, controls, and risk management practices

-• Compliance and assurance focus validates ability to verify organizational adherence to security standards
+• Compliance and assurance focus validates the ability to verify organizational adherence to security standards and regulatory requirements

-• Regulatory requirement often mandated for audit and compliance positions in financial services and healthcare
+• Regulatory requirement often mandated for audit and compliance positions in financial services, healthcare, and government

-Compare: CISA vs. CISM—both are ISACA credentials requiring experience, but CISA validates assessment and audit capabilities while CISM validates management and governance skills.
-Auditors evaluate programs; managers build and run them.
+Compare: CISA vs. CISM: both are ISACA credentials requiring experience, but CISA validates assessment and audit capabilities while CISM validates management and governance skills.
+Auditors evaluate whether programs meet standards; managers build and run those programs.

 Quick Reference Table